 - Watch your baby closely whenever he is eating, as babies may choke sometimes.
 Never feed chunky or big morsels of food to your baby.

 - Make your baby sit in an upright position while feeding, preferably on a high chair.

 - Refrain from putting your baby to sleep with a bottle of milk or juice.
 This may lead to tooth decay and other dental problems in babies.

-Taking note of these suggestions when making your baby’s feeding schedule can definitely help you.
+Taking note of these suggestions when making your baby’ 9-month-old eating schedule can definitely help you.
 However, if you find yourself stuck in some place, do not hesitate to take your paediatrician’s help!

 1. Feeding your baby (aged nine months to a year); nidirect Government services; https://www.nidirect.gov.uk/articles/feeding-your-baby-aged-nine-months-year

 2. Macknin.
 M, Piedmonte.
 M, Jacobs.
 J, Skibinski.
 C; Symptoms Associated With Infant Teething: A Prospective Study; American Academy of Pediatrics; https://publications.aap.org/pediatrics/article-abstract/105/4/747/65718/Symptoms-Associated-With-Infant-Teething-A; April 2000

 3. Cusick.
 S, Georgieff.
 M; The Role of Nutrition in Brain Development: The Golden Opportunity of the “First 1000 Days” (The Journal of Pediatrics); National Library of Medicine; https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4981537/; August 2016

 4. How To Wean Your Baby From Breastfeeding: Do’s and Don’ts; Cleveland Clinic; https://health.clevelandclinic.org/weaning-breastfeeding